laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 - **DATA_POLICY.** The tracking process generates lots of data in the session folder, select one of the following policies to remove some of this data when the tracking succeeds (ordered from less to more data expensive).

-  - **trajectories**: only the trajectories will be saved, the rest of the data will be deleted.
+  - ``"trajectories"``: only the trajectories will be saved, the rest of the data will be deleted.
-  - **validation**: only the data necessary to validate the trajectories will be saved, the rest will be deleted.
+  - ``"validation"``: only the data necessary to validate the trajectories will be saved, the rest will be deleted.
-  - **knowledge_transfer**: the data necessary to perform transfer learning or identity transfer will be kept.
+  - ``"knowledge_transfer"``: the data necessary to perform transfer learning or identity transfer will be kept.
-  - **idmatcher.ai**: the data necessary to perform the matching of identities using `idmatcher.ai <https://gitlab.com/polavieja_lab/idmatcherai>` will be kept.
+  - ``"idmatcher.ai"``: the data necessary to perform the matching of identities using :ref:`idmatcher.ai` will be kept.
-  - **all**: all the data generated during the tracking process will be stored (the default).
+  - ``"all"``: all the data generated during the tracking process will be stored (the default).

   .. code-block:: toml